Jump back to chapter selection.

 Attachments/Script 85.webp|700

 This behaviour is valid for T>Tc where μ<0.
-For T<Tc the chemical potential lies at the lowest single-particle state, i.e. μ=0 for free Bosons, such that k0=0.
-For the long-distance behaviour we conclude that the correlation function goes to zero like |R|1.
-However, this is not true, since our integral approach neglects the macroscopic occupation of the k=0 state.
+For T<Tc the chemical potential lies at the lowest single-particle state, meaning μ=0 for free bosons, such that k0=0.
+For the long-distance behaviour, the above integral would suggest g(R)1/|R|.
+However, this is not true, since our integral approach for T<Tc must explicitly account for the macroscopic occupation of the k=0 state.
 Thus, we should use

-Bogolyubov Approximation:
+Bogoliubov Approximation:

-We consider this now from the view point of the field operator for free Bosons,
+We consider this now from the viewpoint of the field operator for free bosons,

 Ψ^(r)=1Vka^keikr=a^0V+1Vk0a^keikr